-The Sahel and Sahara region is far from a pivotal area for transnational organized crime.
-The importance of organized criminal activity there stems from the fact that there are few alternative activities that produce similar profits and rapid enrichment.
+The importance of organized criminal activity in the Sahel-Sahara region stems from the fact that there are few alternative activities that produce similar profits and rapid enrichment. rapid enrichment.
 This particularly applies to three undertakings that have expanded significantly since around 2003: smuggling of Moroccan cannabis resin, cocaine smuggling, and kidnapping for ransom.
 Individuals and networks involved in these activities have converted their wealth into political influence and military power.
 Contraband trade in licit goods, which had developed across the region in previous decades, laid the institutional basis for the development of these high-profit activities.